Webinars

 • Doug Carroll is the Tax & Estate Specialist for Aviso Wealth Inc., a wealth management partner to credit unions across Canada.

-• He previously ran an estate planning law practice, and was an advanced case consultant with a life insurer and a mutual fund provider.
+• He previously ran an estate planning law practice and was an advanced case consultant with a life insurer and a mutual fund provider.

-• Doug also holds a business degree and a Master of Law specializing in Tax, and is qualified as a Certified Financial Planner and a Trust & Estate Practitioner.
+• Doug also holds a business degree and a Master of Law specializing in Tax and is qualified as a Certified Financial Planner and a Trust & Estate Practitioner.

-Aviso Wealth Inc. (‘Aviso’) is a wholly owned subsidiary of Aviso Wealth LP, which in turn is owned 50% by Desjardins Financial Holding Inc. and 50% by a limited partnership owned by the five Provincial Credit Union Centrals and The CUMIS Group Limited.
-The following entities are subsidiaries of Aviso: Aviso Financial Inc. (including divisions Aviso Wealth, Qtrade Direct Investing, Qtrade Guided Portfolios, Aviso Correspondent Partners), and Northwest & Ethical Investments L.P.
+Mutual funds and other securities are offered through Aviso Wealth, a division of Aviso Financial Inc. Aviso Wealth Inc. (‘Aviso’) is a wholly owned subsidiary of Aviso Wealth LP, which in turn is owned 50% by Desjardins Financial Holding Inc. and 50% by a limited partnership owned by the five Provincial Credit Union Centrals and The CUMIS Group Limited.
+The following entities are subsidiaries of Aviso: Aviso Financial Inc. (including divisions Aviso Wealth, Qtrade Direct Investing, Qtrade Guided Portfolios, Aviso Correspondent Partners), and Northwest & Ethical Investments L.P

 A third party is an individual or entity, other than the account holder or those authorized to give instructions about the account, who directs what happens with the account.
 For example, if an account were opened in one individual’s name for deposits that are directed by someone else, the other person or entity would be a third party.